jiaohehu/NPreview/DOC-diagram.md

 The first word after the word set is recognized as the name of the setting.
 All texts after the setting name is considered the value of the setting.
-To restore the setting to its default value call the `set` command with a setting name but do not provide an actual value.
+To restore the setting to its default value call the `set` instruction with a setting name but do not provide an actual value.

     set rectw